 The best women’s running shoes are specifically designed for a woman’s foot.
 Therefore they’re usually lighter, softer and ergonomically designed to fit a narrower, smaller foot.
 That said, if you have bigger feet or wide toes, you might prefer to run in unisex shoes, which can offer a wider toe box to prevent hotspots and blisters.
 You'll find some of the best below.

-With any running shoe, make sure you have at least a finger’s width of space at the end of your toes, to allow room for your feet to expand as they get hot.
+With any running shoe, make sure you have at least a finger’s width of space at the end of your toes to allow room for your feet to expand as they get hot.
 Most runners will go up at least half a size from their normal shoe size.
-If you have a history of injuries, then cushioned shoes can help provide greater impact on each foot strike.
+If you have a history of injuries, cushioned shoes can help provide a greater impact on each foot strike.

 About at-home gait analysis

-In simpler times we’d recommend you take yourself to a specialist running shoe shop to have your gait looked at before purchasing a new pair of running shoes.
-It’s important to find out if you are a neutral runner or you pronate; this is where you need extra support on the inside of your feet to stop them rolling inwards and putting stress through your leg joints.
+In simpler times, we’d recommend you take yourself to a specialist running shoe shop to have your gait looked at before purchasing a new pair of running shoes.
+It’s important to find out if you are a neutral runner or you pronate; this is where you need extra support on the inside of your feet to stop them from rolling inwards and putting stress through your leg joints.

 If you haven't had this checked yet, don't stress: there’s an at-home test you can do in the meantime, and then this guide will help you choose the best women’s running shoes for you.
-We’d still recommend you get your gait professionally checked when you can.
+We’d still recommend you get your gait professionally checked when you could.